 Comprehensive soil health assessments including nutrient profiling, pH, contaminant screening, and percolation tests for septic siting and agricultural use.

-Learn moreCertified identification and mapping of Maine vernal pools under DEP guidelines.
+Certified identification and mapping of Maine vernal pools under DEP guidelines.
 Amphibian and invertebrate surveys, buffer delineation, and permit support.

-Learn moreMaine DEP-compliant delineation using hydrology, soil, and vegetation indicators.
+Maine DEP-compliant delineation using hydrology, soil, and vegetation indicators.
 Jurisdictional determinations and impact analysis.

-Learn moreBoundary surveys, topographic mapping, ALTA surveys, and GPS-based property line confirmation coordinated with licensed Maine surveyors.
+Boundary surveys, topographic mapping, ALTA surveys, and GPS-based property line confirmation coordinated with licensed Maine surveyors.

-Learn moreGuidance and documentation for Site Law, Shoreland Zoning, Natural Resources Protection Act, and stormwater permitting across Maine's regulatory agencies.
+Guidance and documentation for Maine's key environmental regulations — including Site Law, Shoreland Zoning, the Natural Resources Protection Act, and stormwater permitting.
+We handle agency coordination across Maine DEP, local boards, and federal bodies.

-Learn moreHigh Value Agricultural Land (HVAL) evaluation assesses parcels for soil productivity, farmland classification, and agricultural potential — helping landowners, planners, and developers understand the farming value of a site before making land-use decisions.
+High Value Agricultural Land (HVAL) evaluation assesses parcels for soil productivity, farmland classification, and agricultural potential — helping landowners, planners, and developers understand the farming value of a site before making land-use decisions.

 Learn more"Built on a shared love of the land — and a belief that good science should be accessible to everyone."

-EcoLink Maine was founded by Dale Knapp and his daughter Sophia Knapp, who share an unshakeable passion for environmental science and a commitment to serving their community.
+EcoLink Maine was founded by Dr. Dale F. Knapp and his daughter Sophia L. Knapp, who share an unshakeable passion for environmental science and a commitment to serving their community.
 What started as weekend field walks and conversations about soil horizons became a business rooted in the same values: curiosity, integrity, and genuine care for the people and landscapes of Maine.
 Together, Dale and Sophia bring decades of combined experience and a family-first approach to every client relationship — because for them, this work has never just been a job.
 It's a calling.

 We know Maine's terrain, regulations, and seasonal conditions.
 From Aroostook's potato country to the York County coast — no two sites are alike, and we've worked them all.